-In accordance with Conditions B7(f) and B75(b) WCPL has consulted with the BCD during preparation of this iteration of the BMP (refer Appendix B for evidence).
-The BMP was approved by DPIE 27 November 2020.
+In accordance with Conditions B7(f) and B75(b) WCPL has consulted with the BCD during preparation of the BMP (refer Appendix B for evidence).
+A copy of the draft BMP (Version 1) was also provided to Australian Department of Agriculture, Water and Environment (AWE) 20 March 2020.
+To date no comments have been received.
+Version 2 was approved by DPIE 27 November 2020.